Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Discussion

 In fact, Fig.~~\ref{fig:sigma_pm} shows that the lower mode is completely dichroic since the spectral weight of $\sigma_{-}$ in that excitation is the same magnitude as that of $\sigma_1$ at zero field while $\sigma_{+}$ shows a clear peak.
-On the other hand, the upper energy mode at around 129\cm\ does not show an ideal dichroic response with $\sigma_{+}$ being about factor of 1/3 from the value of $\sigma_{-}$.
-This response is not subject to the average of $\sigma_{xy}$ of the two polarizations and can be seen in both sets of data for the upper energy magnon mode.
+On the other hand, the upper energy mode at around 129\cm does not show an ideal dichroic response with $\sigma_{+}$ being about factor of 1/3 from the value of $\sigma_{-}$.
+This response is not subject to the average of $\sigma_{xy}$ of the two polarizations and can be seen in both sets of data for the upper energy mode at 129\cm (See Appendix).

-Since this anomalous dichroism appears only in the upper energy magnon which is also close to an infra-red active phonon, we suggest that spin-phonon coupling is responsible for prohibiting optical transitions between the two circular energy states, thus giving a residual, but still significant, spectral weight to $\sigma_+$ which is supposed to be closer to $\sigma_1$ at zero field in that area (around $1~S$\cm).
-Previous reports of coupling between the lower magnon mode and an optical phonon have been reported as an avoided crossing in the optical spectra~\cite{Wyzula2022}.
-Therefore, we suggest that the upper magnon mode is already developing an avoided transition due to spin-phonon coupling involving the upper energy magnon branch and the infrared active phonon at 133\cm.
+Since this anomalous dichroism appears only in the upper energy mode (129\cm), which is also close to an infrared-active phonons at 128\cm and 133\cm, this behavior is consistent with spin--phonon coupling affecting the optical response and leading to a residual, yet significant, spectral weight in $\sigma_+$.
+Previous reports have identified coupling between the lower energy mode (116~\cm) and a Raman-active phonon at 108~\cm as an avoided crossing in the optical spectra~\cite{Wyzula2022}.
+In this context, our results may be consistent with an avoided transition involving the upper-energy mode (129~\cm) and the infrared-active phonon at 133~\cm already present at low fields.